Church of Scientology: Author Services Inc. and Galaxy Press

 Author Services Inc. (ASI) represents the literary, theatrical and musical works of L. Ron Hubbard.
 It is wholly owned by Church of Spiritual Technology.
 Author Services runs the contests Writers of the Future and Illustrators of the Future.
 Galaxy Press is an imprint of Author Services, spun off from Bridge Publications in 2002.
-Author Services and Galaxy Press are located in the Hollywood Guaranty Building.
+Author Services and Galaxy Press are located at 7051 Hollywood Blvd, Hollywood, CA.

-Affiliated organizations
+Dissemination organizations

 There are many independently chartered organizations and groups which are staffed by Scientologists, and pay license fees for the use of Scientology technology and trademarks under the control of Scientology management.
-In some cases, these organizations do not publicize their affiliation with Scientology.
+In some cases, these organizations do not publicize their affiliation with Scientology and operate as front groups.

-The Church of Scientology denies the legitimacy of any splinter groups and factions outside the official organization, and has tried to prevent independent Scientologists from using officially trademarked Scientology materials.
-Independent Scientologists, also known collectively as the "Free Zone" are referred to as squirrels within the organization.
-They are also classified by the Church of Scientology as suppressive persons ("SPs")—opponents or enemies of Scientology.
-Hubbard himself stated in Ron's Journal '67 "That there were only seven or eight Suppressive Persons on the planet".

-In 2010, an exception to the rule was made specifically for the Nation of Islam, which is the only officially sanctioned external Dianetics organization and the first official non-Scientology Dianetics org since 1953.
-Minister Louis Farrakhan publicly announced his embracement of Dianetics, and has been actively promoting Dianetics, while stating he has not become a Scientologist.
-He has courted a relationship with the Church of Scientology, and materials and certifications are still required to be purchased from the organization, and are not independently produced.

-Scientology Missions International

-The Scientology Missions International, the branch of the Church of Scientology devoted to Missions, was set up in 1981.
-According to the organization's official website, the SMI is the "mother church" for all missions, with headquarters in Los Angeles.
-In 1983, there were forty missions.
-As of 2009, according to the organization it had grown to an estimated 3,200 centers.